 She did the best she could, after she and my dad split up, she really did.
 She got into a midwifery program, and rarely slept, between clinical hours, labs, cooking, homework, laundry.
 We were poor, but not so poor that we went to bed hungry.
 We were couponing poor, food-stamps poor, hand-me-downs poor.

 None of this mattered on Friday evenings.
 We weren’t religious, but my mom would bake a huge challah, turn off all the lights in the dining room, and give us each our own candle for Shabbat.
-Sitting around that busted-up table, looking at each of my siblings faces lit up by a glow that seemed bigger than all of the pettiness and judgement of the outside world, singing prayers in a language none of us understood.
+Sitting around that busted-up table, looking at the faces of my siblings lit up by a glow that seemed bigger than all of the pettiness and judgement of the outside world, singing prayers in a language none of us understood.

 I still remember that.
 Decades later.